Extermination (comics): Plot

 Kitty holds a meeting with all of the X-Men and proposes that they split into four teams, each tasked with protecting one of the younger time-displaced X-Men so that Ahab and his accomplice are unable to find them.
 Cyclops storms out of the meeting and is followed by his teammates.
 He is frustrated that the present day X-Men want to babysit them and keep them out of the fight against Ahab.
 An argument ensues but it is interrupted by sniper fire which incapacitates Angel and Beast.
-Cylops chases down the shooter and discovers that it is a younger version of Cable, who is able to teleport away with Angel before the other X-Men arrive.
+Cyclops chases down the shooter and discovers that it is a younger version of Cable, who is able to teleport away with Angel before the other X-Men arrive.
 Beast takes his younger self to his lab to tend to his wounds and, while younger Beast believes Cable is brazen by attacking them at the mansion, the older Beast retorts that it is an attack born out of desperation.
 Ahab invades the mansion and an enraged Prestige charges at him but he easily bests her and uses the two mutant children to enable him to take control of Old Man Logan.

 Young Cyclops is frustrated at having been taken to Atlantis by Nightcrawler, X-23 and the adult Jean Grey, but she refuses to allow him to take the fight to Ahab and promises to protect him in their underwater base.
 Marvel Girl reveals to Domino that she chose to go along with her, Warpath, Cannonball, Boom-Boom, and Shatterstar because she scanned their minds and determined that they were planning to go after the young Cable.
 Back at the mansion, Beast, Storm, Hellion, Armor, Rockslide, Kitty, and the adult Angel and Iceman hold off Ahab and Logan while the time-displaced Beast escapes but he is confronted with young Cable, who captures him.
 Ahab uses the children again to take control of Nightcrawler and Shatterstar but Jean and Cannonball manage to save the young Cyclops and Marvel Girl from their attacks.
 Domino tells Marvel Girl that she and her team intend to kill young Cable and she uses her telepathy to guide them to his location.